 toppings: smoked paprika and chopped fresh chives

+Make the filling.
+Scoop out the egg yolks and transfer them to a small mixing bowl.
 Using a fork, mash the egg yolks completely until they form a fine powder.
-Add in the Greek yogurt (or mayo), lemon juice, Dijon, garlic powder, and a generous pinch of salt and pepper and stir until completely combined.
+Add in the mayo (or Greek yogurt), lemon juice, Dijon, garlic powder, a generous pinch of salt and pepper, and stir until completely combined.
 Taste the mixture and season with extra salt and pepper, if needed.
-Or if the mixture seems too thick, just add in some more Greek yogurt or a tiny splash of water.
+Or if the mixture seems too thick, add in some more mayo or a tiny splash of water.